nhn/tui.editor/plugins/uml/README.md

 ## Use CDN

-> Note : To use the plugin, `tui-editor`'s cdn files(css, scripts) must be included.
+> Note : To use the plugin, `tui-editor`'s CDN files(css, scripts) must be included.

 ### Include Files